Subscribe & Save - Get 12% OFF

 The only consideration is if a collagen supplement contains artificial additives that a child may be allergic to.
 Some suppliers may try to make their product taste sweeter for example, and that’s a telltale sign that the product isn’t good quality.

-Can kids have protein powder that contains additives?
+Can kids have protein powder if it contains additives?

 Moreover, be careful with caffeine as an additive.
 Kids can have protein powder, but not with added caffeine.
 For example, Frog Fuel comes with a caffeine option, but this is best left to adult athletes.
 Instead, you should choose the non-caffeinated version when buying protein powder for kids.